 What Can I Sell?
 You’ll be able to sell most standard merchandise items, pending your budget allowance for acquiring stock up front.

 Where Can I Sell?
 For this option, you would need to set up a digital storefront.
-You can do this directly in your link in bio with Sell Physical Products.
+You can do this directly on social media with the Shopify Storefront Koji.

 3. Customized Creations